 The Port St Johns Local Municipality Council has approved tariff policy and tariffs which are the basis for the billing rates and services, and these are reviewed annually.
 The information system used by the Municipality to bill its customers and maintain accounting information is the Promun financial system.
 Billing for rates is performed annually and services are billed monthly.
 Port St Johns is largely rural as a result only bills 1187 properties.
-The revenue enhancement strategy intends on increasing the revenue base by ensuring that all properties that must be billed are being billed and information of new developments are effected into the billing system.
+The revenue enhancement strategy intends on increasing the revenue base by ensuring that all properties that must be billed are being billed and information of new developments are affected into the billing system.
+The municipality strives to ensure that it collects more 60% of revenue.